-And then Angelo from Italy decided to run off without paying for the guide.
+And then the client from Italy decided to run off without paying for the guide.
 That happens too!
 So we’ll put it to good use and let you read about the things to do in Edinburgh here for free. 😉 Ha!
-Aren’t you glad Angelo had his account suspended?
+Aren’t you glad the client ran off?

 Perched atop volcanic rock, the Edinburgh fortress forms a magnificent portrait against the city’s skyline and is one of Edinburgh’s main points of interest.
 Built over 900 years ago, the Castle survived many sieges while being home to noble and majestic kings and queens.
 The Castle now houses the Scottish National War Memorial, the Prisons of War, the Regimental Museums, and the Scottish National War Memorial.